Guam territory profile

-Guam is an important staging post, allowing rapid access to potential flashpoints in the Koreas and in the Taiwan Strait.
+The island is an important staging post, allowing rapid access to potential flashpoints in the Koreas and in the Taiwan Strait.

-The US plans to move 8,000 Marines and 10,000 dependents from the southern Japanese island of Okinawa to Guam by 2014 as part of its global realignment of US forces.Japanese tourists
+Washington plans to move thousands of troops to Guam from the Japanese island of Okinawa as part of a global realignment of its military.